adwaitjog/mafia/README.md

-MAFIA (Multiple Application Framework in GPU Architectures)
+MAFIA (Multiple Application Framework in GPU Architectures) -- Beta Version
 -----------------------------------------------------------
 MAFIA was developed for supporting multiple applications execution on GPUs by HPCL Group at The Pennsylvania State University.
 Currently, it supports 25 benchmarks from various